Land and property resumptions

 The program encompasses infrastructure projects including:

-Those projects may require us to acquire part, or all of a property or an easement.
+Those projects may require Council to acquire part, or all, of a property or an easement.

-Property can be acquired by negotiation or by using the powers available as a Constructing Authority under the Acquisition of Land Act 1967 (Qld) (ALA).
+Property can be acquired by negotiation or by using the powers available to Council as a Constructing Authority under the Acquisition of Land Act 1967 (Qld) (Act).
 Under the Act, this power is granted for the purpose of public works and other public purposes and projects.
-The Act sets out the process for acquiring land or easements for capital projects.
+The Act sets out the process for acquiring land or easements for Council projects.
 We can acquire land:

-If you have received advice or contacted us about any part of your property that may be required for a Council Infrastructure Project, please see the frequently asked questions below.
+If you have received advice or contacted us about any part of your property that may be required for a Council project, please see the frequently asked questions below.
 These include information about procedures for resuming land and compensation.

-To find out if Council requires any part of a property for Council Infrastructure Projects, please conduct a property search, please see Apply for a property search.
+To find out if Council requires any part of a property for a Council project, please conduct a property search, please see Apply for a property search.

 More information

-If you need more information, please contact our Property Acquisition Team by:
+If you need more information, or if you have any questions, please contact our Property Acquisition Team by:

 Frequently asked questions